-Bloomberg, an international news agency reported on October 21 that had hacked into almost all Georgian government agencies as well as major companies between 2017 to 2020.
+Bloomberg, an international news agency reported on October 21 that Russia had hacked into almost all Georgian government agencies as well as major companies between 2017 to 2020.

-The Bloomberg notes that “Claims of Russian hackers trying to influence electoral outcomes have become mainstream after the country has been accused of meddling with the U.S. in 2016″.
+The Bloomberg report notes that “Claims of Russian hackers trying to influence electoral outcomes have become mainstream after the country has been accused of meddling with the U.S. elections in 2016″.
 It also adds, “The spying campaigns that ran for years prior to the 2020 elections allowed Russia the ability to eavesdrop and control a nation they want to control.”

 The report, based on documents seen both by Bloomberg and certain European politicians, claims that the spying gave Moscow the capability to interfere with Georgia‘s infrastructure, such as power and communication networks, if Tbilisi veered in an unwanted direction.